Multi-Factor Authentication

 7. Check your phone number is correct then click on Done and a 2-digit code will appear.

-8. Enter the 2-digit code into the authenticator app and click on YES.
+8. Enter the 2-digit code into the authenticator app and click 'YES'.

-What to do if you access more than one account from your browser
+What if you have more than one Microsoft account

 1. Open an Incognito (Google) or InPrivate (Edge) window